albar965/littlenavmap-manual/en/MENUS.md

 #### Userpoint Search {#userdata-menu-show-search}

-Raise the dock window `Search` and the tab `Userpoints` where you can edit, add delete and seach user-defined waypoints.
+Raise the dock window `Search` and the tab `Userpoints` where you can edit, add delete and search user-defined waypoints.

 #### Import CSV {#userdata-menu-import-csv}